pivotal/docs-tap/api-auto-registration/usage.hbs.md

         -----END CERTIFICATE-----
     ```

-2. Update the package using the Tanzu CLI:
+2. If you installed the API Auto Registration package on its own, and not as part of TAP, you can update the package using the Tanzu CLI:

     ```console
     tanzu package installed update api-auto-registration